wenjunshao/test-mslearn-knowledge-mining/02-search-skills.md

     RG_NAME=rg-learn-work-with-postgresql-$REGION
     ```

-    Setting the PostgreSQL admin password is pgAdmin123PASSWORD, where `$ADMIN_PASSWORD` is the location you specified.
+    The following command assigns PostgreSQL admin password, where `$ADMIN_PASSWORD` is the location you specified.

     ```bash
     ADMIN_PASSWORD=pgAdmin123PASSWORD